frappe/erpnext_documentation/user/manual/en/accounts/sales-invoice.md

 * **Territory:** A [Territory](/docs/user/manual/en/selling/territory) is the region where the Customer belongs to, fetched from the Customer form.
 The default value is All Territories.
 * **Shipping Address:** Address where the items will be shipped to.

-For India, the following details can be recorded for GST purposes:
+For India, the following details can be recorded for GST purposes.
+You can capture these details in the Address and Customer master, which would be fetched in the Sales Invoice.

 * Billing Address GSTIN
 * Customer GSTIN
 * Place of Supply
 * Company GSTIN

-### 3.5 Currency and Price list
+### 3.5 Currency
 You can set the currency in which the Sales Invoice order is to be sent.
+This can be fetched from the Customer master or preceding transactions like Sales Order.

+* Wish to select Customer's currency just for the reference of the Customer, whereas accounts posting will be done in the Company's base currency only.
+Learn more [here](/docs/user/manual/en/accounts/articles/managing-transactions-in-multiple-currency).
+* Maintain separate receivable account in the Customer's currency.
+The Receivable for this invoice should be posted in that currency itself.
+[Click here](/docs/user/manual/en/accounts/multi-currency-accounting) to learn more about Multi Currency Accounting.

+### 3.6 Price list

-This is fetched from the Sales Order.
-If you set a Pricing List, then the item prices will be fetched from that list.
+If you select a Price List, then the item prices will be fetched from that list.
 Ticking on 'Ignore Pricing Rule' will ignore the [Pricing Rules](/docs/user/manual/en/accounts/pricing-rule) set in Accounts > Pricing Rule.

 To know about Price Lists, [click here](/docs/user/manual/en/stock/price-lists).

-To know about managing transactions in multiple currencies, [click here](/docs/user/manual/en/accounts/articles/managing-transactions-in-multiple-currency).

-### 3.6 The Items table
+### 3.7 The Items table

 #### Update Stock
 Ticking this checkbox will update the Stock Ledger on submitting the Sales Invoice.
 If you've created a Delivery Note, the Stock Ledger will be changed.
 If you're **skipping** the creation of Delivery Note, tick this checkbox.